Ayamo27/Test_Automation_Modular_Framework/README.md

 * Open project in IntelliJ IDEA.
 * Right-click on `bingTests.xml` → **Run 'bingTests.xml'**.
 * Or Right-click on `testng.xml` → **Run 'testng.xml' for parallel execution**

+## Limitation
+Tests can currently only be executed locally.CI/CD execution is not yet implemented.